Injections. Pain killers. Endless physical therapy. And then surgery.

 Do regular spinal decompression at home, fight inflammation through systemic enzyme therapy, mind what you eat, carefully exercise (swimming is best), and use infrared heating to relieve your pain fast – without medication.

-Bottom line is that natural remedies for herniated discs cost less, in the long run, are painless, and most importantly – effective.
+Bottom line is that natural remedies for herniated discs cost less, in the long run, are painless, and most importantly – are effective.

 (Spinal decompression, for example, was proven time and time again to be able to prevent back surgeries.)